philipp-classen/big-types.cr/README.md

 4_000_000_000.times { x << 0 }
 ```

-Note that the equivalent program with `Array` would overflow:
+Note that the equivalent program using Array would have overflowed:

 ```crystal
 x = Array(Int8).new